rugantio/fbcrawl/README.md

 * add english interface support

-Comments and commentators are ignored:
+Comments and commentators are naively parsed:

 * write a spyder that crawls all the metadata possible